 [Third paragraph: Mention the attached documents and let the recipient know you would be happy to provide further information if needed.
 Thank the recipient for their time and consideration.
 If you plan on following up, include when you will follow up in this paragraph.]

-[Closing: Thank the recipient again and include a polite closing salutation such as "Sincerely."
-Include your signature and contact information.]
+[Closing: Thank the recipient again and include a polite closing salutation, such as "Sincerely," and include your signature and contact information.]

 Examples of job application emails